mohamedawnallah/Learning-Prometheus/README.md

 ## How much to instrument
 It's subjective more than objective.
 There is no hard rule to follow as there is allow a tradeoff between the benefits you get from the instrumentation and the operational cost.

+## Reload Promotheus Configurations on the Flay
+- Post Request to Promothesus Reload API Endpoint
+- SigHub Signal to the Promothesus Process

 ## Types of Rules
 - Recording Rules
 - Alerts